 1) What aspects of your training and education have most helped you on the job?

-2) What skills or knowledge did you earned after you finish education?
+2) What skills or knowledge did you acquire after you finished your education?

 Work background/preferences: